augy-studios/qrcode-maker/README.md

 # qrcode-maker
-Your offline QR Maker with widget and sharing options.
+The QR Maker that will show up in sharing options.